kmvunion/RandomProvider/README.md

 ```

 **Example 4**
-Generating text which consists of the sentences with aligning text in the center.
+Generating text consists of sentences with aligning text in the center.

 ```csharp
 using KMVUnion.RandomProvider.TextRandomizer;